flatcar-archive/flatcar-docs/os/booting-on-vagrant.md

-# Running Flatcar Linux on Vagrant
+# Running Flatcar Container Linux on Vagrant

-Running Flatcar Linux with Vagrant is one way to bring up a single machine or virtualize an entire cluster on your laptop.
-Since the true power of Flatcar Linux can be seen with a cluster, we're going to concentrate on that.
+Running Flatcar Container Linux with Vagrant is one way to bring up a single machine or virtualize an entire cluster on your laptop.
+Since the true power of Flatcar Container Linux can be seen with a cluster, we're going to concentrate on that.
 Instructions for a single machine can be found [towards the end](#single-machine) of the guide.

 You can direct questions to the [IRC channel][irc] or [mailing list][flatcar-dev].